MOHITSAHU5649/DENTITION-DENTAL-OASIS-/README.md

 STATEMENT:

  Dental Oasis addresses the pressing need for prioritizing oral health and accessing trusted dental care.
 Our intuitive platform enables users to easily connect with registered dentists, schedule appointments, and access a rich library of dental resources.
-This holistic solution empowers individuals to make informed decisions  about their oral well-being, promoting dental care uptake and fostering radiant smiles.
+This holistic solution empowers individuals to make informed decisions  about their oral well-being,promoting dental care uptake and fostering radiant smiles.

 DESCRIPTION :-

-DENTAL OASIS , powered by DENTITION, is a web application designed to bridge the gap between patients and qualified dental care.
+DENTAL OASIS, powered by DENTITION, is a web application designed to bridge the gap between patients and qualified dental care.
 It provides a user-friendly platform  for patients to manage appointments, access educational resources, and connect with dentists virtually.
 Our platform offers a           comprehensive solution for individuals seeking to maintain optimal oral health and enhance their smiles.
 This project was developed for an internship through the Future Ready Talent program, aiming to  create a user-friendly and informative dental care platform.
 Find a Dentist: Search for and connect with a network of registered dentists in your area, 1.simplifying the selection process.
 2.Appointment Booking: Schedule appointments directly through the platform, streamlining the scheduling process and saving valuable time.